Till Vestring is an advisory partner with Bain & Company Southeast Asia, based in Singapore.

-He joined Bain in 1990 in Munich and has spent the last 25 years in Asia, with postings in Sydney, Hong Kong, Singapore and Tokyo.
-He previously served as Bain Southeast Asia's managing partner from as well as the leader of Bain's Asia Pacific Industrial Goods & Services practice.
+He joined Bain's Munich office in 1990 and has spent the last 25 years in Asia, with postings in Sydney, Hong Kong, Singapore and Tokyo.
+He previously served as Bain Southeast Asia's managing partner, as well as the leader of the firm's Asia Pacific Advanced Manufacturing & Services and Energy & Natural Resources practices.

 Till has worked extensively with Southeast Asian companies on portfolio strategy, growth, M&A and merger integration, organization and performance improvement programs.
 He has also worked with multinationals on growth strategy, M&A and merger integration across all major Asian markets, in particular in industrial goods and services.